The Geffrye is now closed for a two-year transformational development.

 Please help us to deliver this exciting project - you can donate at justgiving; by texting GEFF10 £5 to 70070, by calling 020 7749 6006, or by post to Development, The Geffrye Museum, 136 Kingsland Road, London, E2 8EA.

-Although the main museum building and period gardens are now closed, there are still plenty of reasons to come to the Geffrye.
-Throughout closure we will run a programme of events and activities in our front gardens.
-The restored almshouse will also be open for tours on certain dates throughout the year.
-Keep in touch for all the latest news and events – sign up to e-news or follow us on Twitter, Facebook and Instagram.
+Although the main museum and period gardens are closed we are running a programme of events in our front gardens and the restored almshouse is also open on certain dates throughout the year.
+Keep in touch for all the latest news – sign up to e-news or follow us on Twitter, Facebook and Instagram.

 Read the full press release here.
 View the latest images here.